 The interview plays a central part in our selection process.
 Interviews are granted by invitation only.
 The interviews usually begin in September and continue through December.
 This may vary by year, so later inquiries are welcome.
-The interview will consist of a half day spent in interviews with our family medicine and obstetric faculty and our fellows and residents, lunch with the program director, and a tour of our facilities.
+The interview will consist of a half day spent in interviews with our family medicine and obstetric faculty and our fellows and residents, lunch with Dr. Alan Gill, our program director; and a tour of our facilities.
 Your significant other is certainly welcome (and encouraged) to join you during the interview process.

 Unfortunately, we do not have funding to reimburse our candidates.

 No, this is a post-residency program which is not certified by ACGME.
 Positions are offered by the program director on a rolling basis.